ShrimpingIt/website_text/src/content/project/alarmclock/build.md

 A workaround to ground DS1307 Pin 3, which avoids battery shorting, is to remove any battery, and balance a small metal disc or coin in the place of the battery, being sure that it touches both terminals.
 This effectively connects Pin 3 to Ground.
 A piece of card cut to size and wrapped in aluminium foil is a good option.

-## Ready to tick!

-Now the fundamental hardware is all in place, and we can start to program our clock to behave in different ways.

 For any clock behaviours to work (such as playing chimes) you must attach a reliable power supply of 3.6V to 5V, which you can get by plugging into USB or by wiring in a 3xAAA battery pack.

+***Check the circuit, then add the coin battery.***

 ## Upload Code

+![Layout to test][step13]

-Now the clock subcircuit is complete, we should be able to set and read back the time from the clock.
-Verifying this simple behaviour is a useful test, before we add lots of extra logic for controlling different chimes.
-[This software is yet to be uploaded]
+Now the clock subcircuit is complete, we can set and read back the time from the clock.
+Verifying this simple behaviour is a useful test, before we add extra hardware for a specific time-based project, or extra logic for controlling different chimes.

-Software for the Alarm Clock behaviour can be found in our ['projects'](https://github.com/ShrimpingIt/projects) Github repository.
-Note, code for this project depends upon the RTCLib, rtttl and Narcoleptic libraries (also distributed in the same repository).

-To get started uploading code to a Shrimp, read the instructions at our [projects](https://github.com/ShrimpingIt/projects) repository.
-They detail how to prepare your computer for uploading the software, including downloading and installing the sketchbook, libraries and USB drivers you need.
-Once configured, you can refer to the Arduino guidance directly; a Shrimp appears as an Arduino Uno.

-For interest, you may wish to [preview](https://github.com/ShrimpingIt/projects/tree/master/sketchbook/shrimpingit/alarmclock/UnaryAlarmClock) the code without downloading the sketchbook folder, libraries etc.
+In later steps we add a special subcircuit allowing the Clock to be woken from a LowPower state by sending over Serial, and add some buttons which can be used for controlling the Alarm.
+However the fundamental hardware is all in place, and we can already start to program our clock.

+***Visit the [programs page](program.html) to configure your programming environment and program the circuit with the [Clock01HardcodeTime](https://github.com/ShrimpingIt/projects/blob/master/sketchbook/shrimpingit/alarmclock/Clock01HardcodeTime/Clock01HardcodeTime.ino) or [Clock02SetTime](https://github.com/ShrimpingIt/projects/blob/master/sketchbook/shrimpingit/alarmclock/Clock02SetTime/Clock02SetTime.ino) programs.***

+## Wire for Serial Wake

+![Serial Wake Wire][step14]

+This wire allows us to monitor activity on the Serial data in wire using Arduino pin 2, a pin which is capable of waking the chip from a low-power sleep mode.
+This is demonstrated by the [Clock02LowPowerSetTime](https://github.com/ShrimpingIt/projects/blob/master/sketchbook/shrimpingit/alarmclock/Clock02LowPowerSetTime/Clock02LowPowerSetTime.ino) sketch.

+## Interactive Buttons

+![Adding Two buttons][step15]

+Buttons can be added to allow you to control your clock in different ways, for example as a Snooze button, or to advance or retard the time or alarm time.

+## Button Ground wires

+![Button Ground wires][step16]

+Once the Ground wires are attached, the buttons can be configured in software by setting Arduino Pin 7 and Pin 8 [pinMode() to be INPUTPULLUP](http://www.arduino.cc/en/Tutorial/InputPullupSerial), then they can be detected by using [digitalRead](http://www.arduino.cc/en/Reference/DigitalRead).

 [header]: kit.png
+[step00]: ./sequence/00_blink.png
-[step01]: ./sequence/01_blink.png
+[step01]: ./sequence/01_blink_remove.png
 [step02]: ./sequence/02_capacitor.png
 [step03]: ./sequence/03_powerrails.png
 [step04]: ./sequence/04_ds1307.png